dewey/kirby-posse/README.md

 - Support for syndication image limits (Up to 4 images, settings to reuse your thumbnail size presets)
 - Automated cron job endpoint for scheduled syndication
 - SQLite database for storing syndication history and queue
+- Simple authentication with token or Basic Auth

 ## Installation